-Cooley Howarth has been teaching at the School of Law since his graduation from the University of Denver College of Law in 1976.
+Cooley Howarth taught at the School of Law since his graduation from the University of Denver College of Law in 1976.
 While at UDSL, Professor Howarth has taught in many areas, including Legislation and Statutory Interpretation, Family and Juvenile Law, Environmental Law, State and Local Government Law, the Law Clinic, and Legal Research & Writing/Appellate Advocacy.
 But his principle teaching and scholarly work has been in Administrative Law, the area of law governing the conduct of the administrative agencies of the federal, state, and local governments.

 Having served as the managing editor of the American Bar Association’s Administrative Law Review as a second- and third-year law student, Professor Howarth's interest in Administrative Law has found many outlets during his time at UDSL.
 He founded and supervised the law school’s National Administrative Law Moot Court Competition, which annually brought to Dayton many nationally recognized administrative law scholars and experts.
 His own research at UDSL has focused primarily upon Administrative Law, and he is a regular participant and contributor to the Administrative Law Discussion Forum, a biennial national gathering of authors and experts in the field.
 Professor Howarth has also served as a consultant on administrative procedures and processes to the governments of the former soviet republics of Ukraine and Georgia.